AttackingOrDefending/OpeningBookCreator/README.md

 To download the next monthly lichess database run the program with the `--nextlichessdb` switch (you can repeat this several times to download databases for several months).

 To download the proof lines from the antichess solution run the program with `--watkins 1000`, `--watkins 10000`, or `--watkins 25000`.
-A smaller number will create a better opening book, but it will take less time to download.
+A smaller number will create a better opening book, but it will take more time to download.

 ## Building files